BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_4__Interlude_Using_Curl.md

 The secure way to RPC with `bitcoind` is as follows:
 ```
-$ curl --user StandUp --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:18332/
+$ curl --user StandUp --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:38332/
 Enter host password for user 'bitcoinrpc':
 ```
 As noted, you will be prompted for your password.

-> :link: **TESTNET vs MAINNET:** Testnet uses a URL with port 18332 and mainnet uses a URL with port 8332.
+> :link: **SIGNET vs MAINNET:** Testnet uses a URL with port 38332 and mainnet uses a URL with port 8332.
 Take a look in your `bitcoin.conf`, it's all laid out there.

 The insecure way to do so is as follows:
 ```
-$ curl --user StandUp:8eaf562eaf45c33c3328bc66008f2dd1 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:18332/
+$ curl --user StandUp:8eaf562eaf45c33c3328bc66008f2dd1 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:38332/
 ```
 > **WARNING:** Entering your password on the command line may put your password into the process table and/or save it into a history.
-This is even less recommended than putting it in a file, except for testing on testnet.
+This is even less recommended than putting it in a file, except for testing on signet (or testnet).
 If you want to do it anywhere else, make sure you know what you're doing!

 ### Know Your Command & Parameters